Sobolev and SBV Representation Theorems for large volume limit Gibbs measures: Representation Theorem

 \section{$\sbv$ Representation Theorem}

 In this section we extend the results of the previous section to more general local interactions, where the problem relaxes naturally in $\sbv$.
-The strategy will be very similar to the one used in $\S$~\ref{sec:sobolev-representation}.
-However, we will need to use different tools and a different Representation Theorem.
-Repeating many of the arguments in the previous section is thus unavoidable, however we will refer to the previous section often, when the repetition becomes pedantic.
+The strategy will be very similar to the one used in Section~\ref{sec:sobolev-representation}.
+One key argument in the previous section was Theorem~\ref{thm:integral_represenatation_sobolev}.
+We will replace this result from the literature with a similar representation theorem for $\sbv$ functions.